 How difficult can making osmanthus tea konnyaku jelly be?
 I often make osmanthus jelly with wolfberries to gift to friends as it's a cooling, healthy-ish, delicious and rather pretty dessert.
 (The taste is floral and light, so it may be an acquired taste if you're not used to Chinese desserts.)
 When they asked me to post this osmanthus tea konnyaku jelly recipe on the blog, I was skeptical as the steps are basically:

 - Make the osmanthus flower tea

-- Add the setting agent- be it konnyaku powder, gelatine or aga aga- and sweetener to the hot tea
+- Add the setting agent- be it konnyaku powder, gelatine or agar agar- and sweetener (such as osmanthus sugar) to the hot tea

 - Allow to cool and firm up before cutting into the desired shapes